-Work at School of Art
+Work at the School of Art

 Texas Tech School of Art fosters an environment of success, both for our students and our employees.
 When you work here, you become part of our campus community that's dedicated to advancing each other personally and professionally.

 Lubbock is a community where the arts collaborate.
-School of Art works closely with the Charles Adams Studio Project (CASP), the Louise Hopkins Underwood Center for the Arts (LHUCA), the Lubbock Arts Alliance, the Museum of Texas Tech, and the Schools of Music and Theatre & Dance in the J. T. & Margaret Talkington College of Visual & Performing Arts to provide stimulating and at times challenging arts experiences in this fine community.
+The School of Art works closely with the Charles Adams Studio Project (CASP), the Louise Hopkins Underwood Center for the Arts (LHUCA), the Lubbock Arts Alliance, the Museum of Texas Tech, and the Schools of Music and Theatre & Dance in the J. T. & Margaret Talkington College of Visual & Performing Arts to provide stimulating and at times challenging arts experiences in this fine community.

 The School of Art is accepting applications for a full-time staff position as a Business Manager.
 This position is responsible for the effective operation of all business activities and financial affairs for the department and provides solutions to budget problems.
 The business manager works closely with the department Director and other staff related to budget management, personnel funding, and budget compliance, to ensure the department's finances are in order and in compliance with University policies and procedures.
 Please see the full position description for details.
 Apply directly at the Texas Tech University job application website, referencing requisition number 23813BR.